kbridson/rails-demos-and-deets-2021-test/demo-flash.md

 <% end %>
 ```

 Again, test the app to confirm that the flash message is still working.
+Note that the message now appears at the top of the page, which is where we want it to be moving forward.

 **[➥ Code changeset for this part](https://github.com/human-se/quiz-me-2020/commit/0cad1a21ca0a2a4e818edca684ff6008480f851c){:target="_blank"}**